AsoTC/Cybersecurity-BootCamp/Week Eleven/submission.md

 1. Stage 1: Reconnaissance - scanning a network for open ports

-2. Stage 2: Weaponization -
+2. Stage 2: Weaponization - creating a powershell script to exploit a vulnerability found from Stage 1

 3. Stage 3: Delivery -

 4. Stage 4: Exploitation -